jasonnguyen0310/Sorting-Visualizer/README.md

 **Heap Sort:** O(n log(n)) <br />

 # Auxillary Space and Space Complexity
 In sorting algorithms, if you are allocating space to new arrays, new partitions, or new variables, this could take up more space.
+The term Space Complexity is misused for Auxiliary Space at many places.
+Auxiliary Space is the extra space or temporary space used by an algorithm.
+Space Complexity of an algorithm is total space taken by the algorithm with respect to the input size.
+Space complexity includes both Auxiliary space and space used by input.

+For example, if we want to compare standard sorting algorithms on the basis of space, then Auxiliary Space would be a better criteria than Space Complexity.
+Merge Sort uses O(n) auxiliary space, Insertion sort and Heap Sort use O(1) auxiliary space.
+Space complexity of all these sorting algorithms is O(n) though.

 # Recursion